Tooth replantation

-Tooth replantation is a form of restorative dentistry in which an avulsed or luxated tooth is reinserted and secured into its socket through a combination of dental procedures.
+Tooth replantation is any of several forms of restorative dentistry in which an avulsed or luxated tooth is either reinserted and secured into its socket (through a combination of dental procedures) or replaced with another tooth.
 The purposes of tooth replantation is to resolve tooth loss and preserve the natural landscape of the teeth.

-Whilst variations of the procedure exist including, Allotransplantation, where a tooth is transferred from one individual to another individual of the same species.
+In the modern context, mentions of tooth replantation most often refer to reattachment of an avulsed or luxated permanent tooth into its original socket.
+Transplantation options also exist.
+Allotransplantation of a tooth involves it being transferred from one individual to another individual of the same species.
 It is a largely defunct practice due to the improvements made within the field of dentistry and due to the risks and complications involved including the transmission of diseases such as syphilis, histocompatibility, as well as the low success rate of the procedure, has resulted in its practice being largely abandoned.
-Autotransplantation, otherwise known as intentional replantation in dentistry, is defined as the surgical movement of a tooth from one site on an individual to another location in the same individual.
+Autotransplantation of a tooth, otherwise known as intentional replantation in dentistry, is defined as the surgical movement of a tooth from one site on an individual to another location in the same individual.
 While rare, modern dentistry uses replantation as a form of proactive care to prevent future complications and protect the natural dentition in cases where root canal and surgical endodontic treatments are problematic.
-In the modern context, tooth replantation most often refers to reattachment of an avulsed or luxated permanent tooth into its original socket.